bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/observability/README.md

 ## Further information
 See [SLOs README](../slos/README.md) for more informtion about metrics and their use in measuring SLIs.

+> NOTE this document contains references to Red Hat internal components

 See [here](https://gitlab.cee.redhat.com/service/app-interface#add-a-grafana-dashboard) for information about adding Grafana dashboards in App-Sre

 ## Observatorium